Country fact file

 Higher education

-Brunei has four universities, Universiti Brunei Darussalam, Universiti Teknologi Brunei, Universiti Islam Sultan Sharif Ali and Politeknik Brunei.
-There are also two further institutions specialising in teacher training and business.
 The University of Brunei Darussalam is the highest-ranking institution and consists of eight academic faculties and eight research institutes.
-Teaching and research is carried out in both English and Malay and admission to university is achieved through gaining appropriate Brunei-Cambridge Advanced Level Certificate of Education examination (GCE ‘A’ Level) grades in sixth form.
+Teaching and research are carried out in both English and Malay and university admission is achieved through gaining appropriate Brunei-Cambridge Advanced Level Certificate of Education examination (GCE ‘A’ Level) grades in sixth form.

 Funding